pawl/awesome-etl/README.md

 * [Chronos](https://github.com/mesos/chronos) - "a distributed and fault-tolerant scheduler that runs on top of Apache Mesos that can be used for job orchestration."
 * [Dagobah](https://github.com/thieman/dagobah) - "a simple dependency-based job scheduler written in Python.
 Dagobah allows you to schedule periodic jobs using Cron syntax.
 Each job then kicks off a series of tasks (subprocesses) in an order defined by a dependency graph you can easily draw with click-and-drag in the web interface."
 * [Jenkins](https://github.com/jenkinsci/jenkins) - "the leading open-source automation server.
 Built with Java, it provides over 1000 plugins to support automating virtually anything, so that humans can actually spend their time doing things machines cannot."

+## Monitoring
+* [intermix.io](https://intermix.io) - "intermix.io is the “missing” Amazon Redshift console - it’s an analytics product for data engineers to find and re-write slow queries and gives actionable recommendations to optimize data pipelines"

 ## Java
 * [GETL](https://github.com/ascrus/getl) - Groovy toolbox for ETL Tasks from practicing architectures